jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 # Try Lots of Things&hellip;

 And so the debugging begins.
-There were still lots of arbitrary decisions not in the grid of hyperparameters, so I started by adding many of those to the grid.
+There were lots of arbitrary decisions not in my initial grid of hyperparameters, so I started by adding many more to the grid.
 For example:

 - Different loss functions --- how should we measure the error?
-I tried mean squared error and mean average error; the latter seemed a bit better.
+I tried mean squared error and mean absolute error; the latter seemed a bit better.
 - Different activation functions --- I tried sigmoid, tanh and [ReLU](<https://en.wikipedia.org/wiki/Rectifier_(neural_networks)>); tanh seemed a bit better.
 - Different [regularization](<https://en.wikipedia.org/wiki/Regularization_(mathematics)>) --- penalizing the weights so that they do not become too large is a common technique to avoid overfitting, and I tried several different L2-regularization weights.
 - Different distributions for initial weights (reduce variance of Normal) --- this did solve some convergence problems during training.
 - Different layer sizes --- how many neurons in each hidden layer?
 - Different network architectures --- try adding more layers?
 Or fewer layers?

 However, none of the things I tried really moved the needle.
 After thrashing around for a few days without getting anywhere fast, I stopped fiddling with the neural network and added a print statement to the control loop.
-That quickly revealed the real problem:
+That quickly revealed the actual problem:

 <p align="center">
   <a href="/assets/driverless/34-latency.png">